-The Centre is responsible for supplying blank cassettes/CDs for the recording of its moderation sample: these will not be supplied by Cambridge.
+The Centre is responsible for supplying blank cassettes/CDs in order to record the Speaking examinations for all its candidates.
 The Centre is also responsible for supplying recording equipment (e.g. cassette recorder and microphone).
 All recording equipment, including cassettes/CDs, must be of as high a standard as possible to ensure that moderation samples are clearly audible.
 In order to ensure that recording levels are satisfactory for both candidates and teacher/Examiner, the equipment to be used must be tested in situ some time before the actual examination, ideally with one of the candidates.